 The nomination process is mathematical, intense, and chock full of "magic numbers."
 Compared to all that witchcraft, the procedure for actually choosing a winner is a breeze.

 Selecting a winner is far simpler than selecting a nominee.
-No more reshuffling of ballots and keeping track of tallies until you’re cross-eyed, either.
+No more reshuffling of ballots and keeping track of tallies until a person is cross-eyed, either.
 The nominee with the most votes wins.

 The Academy Awards is a labor of love, and not only for the incredible work that went into creating the films and performances.
 According to Entertainment Weekly, about 1,700 hours of work are devoted to counting the ballots.
 Perhaps the accountants’ paper cuts hurt more than the broken hearts of noms who don’t walk away with a prize.